Saeedsourav1/Flood-Susceptibility-AHP-MCDA-Rangpur/methodology.md

-# 📄 **Methodology for Flood Susceptibility Mapping Using AHP and Multi-Criteria GIS Analysis**
+# 📄 **Methodology for Flood Susceptibility Mapping in the Rangpur Division Using AHP and Google Earth Engine–Based Multi-Criteria GIS Analysis**

 ## **1. Introduction**